marcoskirsch/nodemcu-httpserver/README.md

    This is a bundled example that shows how to use nodemcu-httpserver together with server-side scripting to control something with the ESP8266.
-In this example, we will pretend to open a garage door.
+In this example, we will pretend to open one of two garage doors.
-   This is a very simple example that doesn't even use arguments passed in the request (see example args.lua for that).

    Your typical [garage door opener](http://en.wikipedia.org/wiki/Garage_door_opener) has a wired remote with a single button.
 The button simply connects to